Editing Backup Job Settings

 Backup Job Options

-You can use the following options to edit parameters for the backup job:
+You can use the following options to edit configuration of the backup job:

 Option